centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-centreon-ha/installation-2-nodes.md

 Before applying this procedure, you should have a good knowledge of Linux OS, Centreon, and Pacemaker-Corosync clustering tools in order to have a proper understanding of what is being done and to be able to correct any mistakes that might occur.

-> **WARNING:** Anyone following this procedure is doing it at his own risk.
-Under no circumstances shall the Centreon company be liable for any breakdown or data loss.
+> **WARNING:** Anyone following this procedure is doing so at their own risk.
+Under no circumstances shall Centreon be liable for any breakdown or data loss.

 ### Network Flows